 Who Should Not Get the Flu Shot?

 A few people shouldn’t be vaccinated for health reasons.
 These include babies less than six months of age (but they will already have immunity if the mother was vaccinated while pregnant), and those with severe reactions to the vaccine ingredients such as gelatin or antibiotics.
 Others of concern include those with egg allergies, but you can talk to your doctor or other health specialists for advice as there are options.

 Different types of flu shots are intended for different age groups, for instance, the high dose is only for those over 65, and the intradermal shot is not suitable for those under 18 or over 64.
 If you have any concerns about whether the flu shot is recommended in your circumstances, your doctor will advise.

-If you’re ready to get your flu shot or are already suffering from symptoms, visit SignatureCare Emergency Center at one of our two locations today.
+If you’re ready to get your flu shot this flu season or are already suffering from symptoms, visit SignatureCare Emergency Center at one of our two locations today.

 We have 24-hour emergency centers in Houston (Montrose, Heights, Memorial City, Copperfield, Bellaire, Cypress/FM 1960, and Westchase), Spring, Stafford, Mission Bend/Sugar Land, College Station/Bryan, Midland, Odessa, Texarkana, Pflugerville, Atascocita/Humble, Lewisville, Paris, Killeen and Austin, TX.